chpatel3/docker-images/OracleWebLogic/samples/12213-domain-home-in-image-wdt/README.md

 ## How to Build and Run

+**NOTE:** The image is based on a WebLogic Server image in the docker-images project: `oracle/weblogic:12.2.1.3-developer`.
+Build that image to your local repository before building this sample.

 The WebLogic Deploy Tool installer is required to build this image.
 Add `weblogic-deploy.zip` to the sample directory.
-The docker sample requires a minimum release of weblogic-deploy-tooling-0.14.
-This release uses the new command argument -domain_home on the createDomain step.
-This argument allows a Domain Home path with a domain folder name that can be different from the Domain name in the model file.
+The Docker sample requires a minimum release of weblogic-deploy-tooling-0.14.
+This release uses the new command argument `-domain_home` on the `createDomain` step.
+This argument allows a domain home path with a domain folder name that can be different from the domain name in the model file.

     $ wget https://github.com/oracle/weblogic-deploy-tooling/releases/download/weblogic-deploy-tooling-0.14/weblogic-deploy.zip